 Evidence of offences relating to the mine site

-Evidence has emerged that appears to show that Adani has constructed groundwater dewatering bores before obtaining the required governmental approval of a groundwater dependent ecosystems management plan (GDEMP).
 This is an apparent breach of its State and Federal mine approvals.
-Government agencies are investigating.
+The State Government is currently investigating the evidence.
 There is also evidence that Adani failed to report land clearing site disturbance for the bores in its annual return to the Qld Environment Department, under statutory declaration; Adani has now acknowledged that omission.
-Read more here….

 Abbot Point Coal Terminal cyclone discharges

 Adani is the owner of the Abbot Point Port, from which some of the coal from the Carmichael mine is intended to be exported.

 Adani was granted a temporary emissions licence to help manage stormwater during Cyclone Debbie, but it subsequently reported an exceedance of the licence discharge limits to the marine environment.
 After Adani challenged an infringement fine, the Queensland Government is now prosecuting Adani for the offence.
 That process ended when Adani undertook to install a water monitor at the discharge point.